ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## uptime() {#uptime}

 Returns the server’s uptime in seconds.
+If it is executed in the context of a distributed table, then it generates a normal column with values relevant to each shard.
+Otherwise it produces a constant value.

 ## version() {#version}

 Returns the version of the server as a string.
+If it is executed in the context of a distributed table, then it generates a normal column with values relevant to each shard.
+Otherwise it produces a constant value.

 ## blockNumber {#blocknumber}